New South Wales, Australia

 The solar facility is spread across a 570ha site, which is located 5km north-east of Coleambally town in the Riverina region of NSW.
 The location is part of the Murrumbidgee Shire Council Local Government Area.

 The Coleambally site has been chosen for the project as it lies in close proximity to the existing substation.
-The site also offers abundant solar resource and suitable land with appropriate topography.
+The site also offers abundant solar resources and suitable land with appropriate topography.

 Access infrastructure has been developed from Ercildoune Road to facilitate easy access to the site.